UCI Medical Center named an age-friendly health system

 June 04, 2021

-UCI Medical Center has been awarded the highest designation for excellence in caring for older hospitalized patients from the Institute for Healthcare Improvement (IHI).
+UCI Medical Center recently received national recognition for excellence in caring for older hospitalized patients.

 "It means we are focused on providing a continuum of age-friendly care for patients in all our clinical settings, including the outpatient, inpatient and emergency room sites of care.”

 The UCI Health geriatric medicine program is regularly recognized among the top 50 in the country in annual best hospitals rankings by U.S. News & World Report.
-The SeniorHealth Center was among the country’s first patient-centered medical homes for geriatric care and a Center of Excellence in Elder Abuse.
-And the Division of Geriatric Medicine & Gerontology has long been an advocate for improving the health of older adults, training future physicians to meet the needs of this growing population.
+The SeniorHealth Center was among the nation's first patient-centered medical homes for geriatric care.
+The Division of Geriatric Medicine & Gerontology, which has been designated a Center of Excellence in Elder Abuse, has long been an advocate for improving the health of older adults and training future physicians to meet the needs of this growing population.

 The number of people age 65 and older is projected to nearly double in 30 years — from 43 million in 2012 to an estimated 83 million in 2050, according to U.S. Census data.